ibm-cloud-docs/vpc/bare_metal_server_create.md

     ```
     {: pre}

-* For s390x architecture, you can create a bare metal server with the following example configuration:
+* For s390x architecture, you create a bare metal server with the following example configuration:

    * s390x image ID: "r134-8c5b280e-5310-4117-90e3-46ebe360e70f"
    * SSH Key ID: "a6b1a881-2ce8-41a3-80fc-36316a73f803"